BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 I'm Ready to Get Started

-IRA funds are generally used to purchase a property.
-However, you may obtain financing to invest in real estate.
+IRA funds are generally used to purchase a property, but you may obtain financing to invest in real estate.
 If you are financing your investment, please keep in mind a few things:

 • A disqualified person cannot issue the loan, as that would constitute a prohibited transaction.